hapi-server/data-specification/README.md

 **Response**

 Response is in JSON format [3] as defined by RFC-7159 and has a mime type of “application/json”.
-The format of the JSON response is defined in the section “HAPI Metadata.”
-The capabilities object has various keyword value pairs indicating the implemented features for a given server capability.
-Only one capability is currently in the spec, the “formats” capability, and it must be present in the response.
+Any capabilities are described using keyword value pairs, with "outputFormats" being the only keyword currently in use.

 **Capabilities**